nspcc-dev/neofs-spec/20-api-v2/refs.md

 `OwnerID` is a 25 bytes sequence starting with Neo version prefix byte followed by 20 bytes of ScrptHash and 4 bytes of checksum.

-String presentation is [Base58 Check](https://en.bitcoin.it/wiki/Base58Check_encoding) Encoded string.
+String presentation is a [Base58 Check](https://en.bitcoin.it/wiki/Base58Check_encoding) Encoded string.

-JSON value will be the data encoded as a string using standard base64 encoding with paddings.
+JSON value will be data encoded as a string using standard base64 encoding with paddings.
 Either [standard](https://tools.ietf.org/html/rfc4648#section-4) or [URL-safe](https://tools.ietf.org/html/rfc4648#section-5) base64 encoding